-Young carers ID card NQS 2.2
+Young Carers ID Card NQS 2.2

 Our Young Carer ID card has been launched successfully, with increasing engagement and uptake.
 Our work is ongoing to drive this further, by establishing links with local businesses to offer discounts and benefits for young people carrying the Young Carers ID Card as a thank you for the work they do as a Young Carer.
-Furthermore, work continues to develop the scheme to link with other North Wales authorities' schemes to share the benefits across the region.
+Furthermore, work continues to develop a mobile app version of the ID card, which will also show the businesses offering discounts and benefits across the North Wales region.

-Further development of Young Carers Service NQS 2.2
+Further Development of Young Carers Service NQS 2.2

-Working in conjunction with NEWCIS, our Young Carers Services have seen significant and exciting developments this year that are making a difference to the lives of our Young Carers in Flintshire.
-As well as offering 1-1 support, a full scheme of events and activities has taken place supporting our Young Carers and promoting their wellbeing.
+Working in conjunction with North East Wales Carers Information Service (NEWCIS), our Young Carers Services have seen significant and exciting developments this year that are making a difference to the lives of our Young Carers in Flintshire.
+As well as offering one-to-one support, a full scheme of events and activities has taken place supporting our Young Carers and promoting their well-being.
 We hold regular weekly sessions allowing our Young Carers time to take a break from their caring duties and access peer support.

 A small selection of activities that our calendar has included is:

-- "Chill and Chat" and "Movie and Pizza" nights
+- C "Chill and Chat" and "Movie and Pizza" nights

-- "Amazing Us" sessions focusing on reflecting on their strengths,
+- C "Amazing Us" sessions focusing on reflecting on their strengths

 - Pamper Evenings

 - Forest School Activities

 - Forest Walks

-- Craft evenings
+- Craft Evenings

-- Bowling,
+- O Bowling

-- Pancake making
+- Pancake Making

-Engagement NQS 3.2
+Engagement NQS 3.1

 We have developed an interactive presentation for professionals in our local schools about Young Carers, and the support that they may need over and above that of their peers.
-The engagement with schools has not only enabled professionals to identify Young Carers in their classes, but also equipped them with tools and skills to be able to support them.
-Through this work, the number of referrals to the North East Wales Carers Information Service (NEWCIS) for further support for Young Carers has increased significantly.
+The engagement with schools has not only enabled professionals to identify Young Carers in their classes but also equipped them with tools and skills to be able to support them.
+Through this work, the number of referrals to North East Wales Carers Information Service (NEWCIS) for further support for Young Carers has increased significantly.
 The referrals to NEWICS enables the Young Carer to access a vast range of additional care and support.
-We are seeing a really positive response to the work we are doing with our schools here in Flintshire, with staff and pupils proactively seeking to support each other.
-For example, we have supported the Alun in Mold to set up a Young Carer's Group within the school and they are already starting to run drop-ins.
-Additionally, the Alun have voted for NEWCIS Young Carers to be their charity of the year and we are looking forward to working with them across the next 12 months to develop our links further.
+We are seeing a positive response to the work we are doing with our schools here in Flintshire, with staff and pupils proactively seeking to support each other.
+For example, we have supported the Mold Alun High School in Mold to set up a Young Carer's Group within the school and they are already starting to run drop-ins.
+Additionally, the Mold Alun High School have voted for NEWCIS Young Carers to be their charity of the year and we are looking forward to working with them across the next 12 months to develop our links further.

-Supporting Young Carers NQS 2.1
+Supporting Young Carers NQS 3.2

 We have listened to our Young Carers and introduced new ways of helping them with their concerns about the impact of the cost-of-living crisis.
 This includes developing a quarterly "shop" (at no cost to the Young Carer) with a different theme each quarter.
-Through this initiative we have been able to provide school equipment, toiletries, fleece Oodies, blankets, hats and gloves, sanitary products, sun cream and gardening items including seeds which has enabled our Young Carers to grow their own herbs and vegetables.
-The shop has proved really popular with our groups.
+Through this initiative we have been able to provide school equipment, toiletries, fleece Oodies, blankets, hats, gloves and sanitary products, sun cream and gardening items including seeds which has enabled our Young Carers to grow their own herbs and vegetables.
+The shop has proved popular with our groups.